 Business scams and fraud attempts are on the rise — especially ACH and wire fraud, in which scammers use nefarious means to try to trick you into sending them money electronically.
 So how do you keep your business safe from those who want to wreak havoc?
-Along with best practices from our friends at the National Automated Clearing House Association (NACHA), we’ve added some tips of our own and built this resource to help you protect your company from becoming a victim, plus a roundup of three up-and-coming scams to keep your eye out for.
+Along with best practices from our friends at the National Automated Clearing House Association (NACHA), we’ve added some tips of our own and built this resource to help you protect your company from falling victim.
+You’ll also find a roundup of three up-and-coming scams to keep your eye out for.
 Let’s dive in!

 Best practices against ACH and wire fraud

 Verify by phone before you send funds.
 ALWAYS call the vendor, business partner, or colleague directly to verify the payment information.
 Use previously known numbers you know are correct — even across different time zones — and not the numbers provided in an email or text request.
 Never initiate any changes based only on email or text communication.

 Be cautious of new payment information.
 Beware of email requests instructing a routine wire payment to be sent to a new account.